skip to main content

 Data effective as of publish date.
 Offers and availability may vary by location and are subject to change.

 One of Quantum’s biggest advantages over the competition is its pricing.
-At $75.00 per month, Quantum’s 940 Mbps plan is a far better deal than comparable plans from cable ISPs Cox ($99.00 a month), Xfinity ($70.00 a month), or Spectrum ($89.99 a month).
-Each of these ISPs has second-year price increases that make them far pricier than Quantum.
+At $75.00 per month, Quantum’s 940 Mbps plan is a far better deal than comparable plans from cable ISPs like Cox, Xfinity, or Spectrum.
+Each ISP has second-year price increases that make them far pricier than Quantum.

 As Quantum’s closest national fiber competitor, AT&T’s 1,000 Mbps plan ($80.00 a month) is pricier than Quantum’s 940 Mbps plan.
 But AT&T also offers premium 2,000 Mbps and 5,000 Mbps plans along with bundle savings if you add mobile phone or TV service to your plan.